M66B/FairEmail/FAQ.md

 Possible causes of messages not being synchronized (sent or received) are:

 * The account or folder(s) are not set to synchronize
-* The number of days to synchronize is set to low
+* The number of days to synchronize is set too low
 * There is no usable internet connection
 * The email server is temporarily not available
 * Android stopped the synchronization service